gitwater/stateful-agentic-framework/README.md

 - Inspired by leading conversational frameworks and modern agentic architectures.
 - Big thanks to the open-source community for libraries like [OpenAI](https://github.com/openai), [ChromaDB](https://github.com/chroma-core), and more.

 ---

+## Contributors

+This project is developed by **Waterbear Networks Inc**, co-owned by **Kevin Lindsay** and **Karen Smecher**:

+- **Kevin Lindsay** – Principal Engineer and original author of the codebase.
+- **Karen Smecher** – Manages social presence, community building, and contributes to strategic direction.

+For questions or contributions, please open an issue or submit a pull request.

+---